Two regular cavalry units were at the core of Annenkov's Partisan Division – the Black Hussars and the Blue Lancers.

 |Chevron and cockade reconstruction||Officer two variations||Trooper guesses in Japanese cloth uniform||Trooper guesses in British uniform|

-By the time Annenkov arrived in the Semirechye the Blue Lancer Regiment already appears in his order of battle.
+By the time Annenkov arrived in the Semirechye the Blue Lancer Regiment is alread in his order of battle.
 It is sometimes referred to as the Barnaul Regiment, and was perhaps recruited there.
 In July 1919 it numbered 22 officers and 707 sabres.
 Given where he was recruiting, the only way Annenkov could get a large lancer unit together so quickly was to recruit Cossacks.
 So it may have been called "Lancer" but it was almost certainly Cossack in manpower.

 This regiment served quite a lot of the time separate from the rest of the Division, often split into separate squadrons.
 It found itself isolated to the north when Kolchak's front collapsed in late 1919 and ended up retreating eastwards, rather than south towards the main body of the Partisan Division.
 It then disappears, with a suggestion that it went to northwestern China.